An epicurean adventure to: South Africa (with a nod to Portugal)

 Variations

-Fry the chicken for slightly longer than the steak to ensure it's fully cooked.
+Fry the chicken a bit longer than the steak to make sure it's fully cooked and follow the rest of the instructions in the recipe.

 What to serve with a Prego steak roll